-Rotary District 7090 Youth Exchange Program Inc. (the Program) is a 501(c)(3) organization exempt from taxation under Section 501(a) of the Internal Revenue Code.
+Rotary District 7090 Youth Exchange Program, Inc. (the Program) is a 501(c)(3) organization exempt from taxation under Section 501(a) of the Internal Revenue Code.
 The Program was established to provide students the opportunities to live in a foreign country on a temporary basis to encourage the cultural and educational development of such participating students.

 The Board of Directors of the District has members in common with the Program.
-The District recognized \$10,400 of District Conference revenue from the Program in 2018.
-There were no transactions between the organizations during 2017.
+The District recognized \$4,600 and \$10,400 of District Conference and program events revenue from the Program in 2019 and 2018.